$ // Heading to KubeCon North America 2025? ... // Meet Us at Booth #1752

 Even "stateless" workloads aren't immune.
 Your users experience errors, timeouts, and degraded performance every time a node is preempted.
 The unpredictability makes it worse - preemption rates can swing from 3% to over 60% based on time, region, and instance type.

-Kubernetes provides mechanisms to handle node failures - pod disruption budgets, graceful termination, and cluster autoscaling.
-But none of these prevent service interruption during spot instance preemption.
+Kubernetes already provides some mechanisms to handle node failures - pod disruption budgets, graceful termination, and cluster autoscaling.
+But these are fundamentally reactive systems designed for failure recovery, not proactive migration.

-• Keep extra replicas: Defeats the cost savings
+• Extra replicas: Maintaining 2-3x capacity eliminates the 70% cost savings

-• Graceful shutdown handlers: Can't prevent the pod from being terminated
+• Graceful shutdown handlers: Unable to prevent the pod from being terminated in the first place

 Enter Architect: Seamless Pod Migrations